awsdocs/aws-app-runner-developer-guide/doc_source/what-is-apprunner.md

 ## Pricing for App Runner<a name="what-is-apprunner.pricing"></a>

 App Runner provides a cost\-effective way to run your application\.
 You only pay for resources that your App Runner service consumes\.
-Your service scales down to fewer compute instances when request traffic is slower\.
+Your service scales down to fewer compute instances when request traffic is lower\.
 You have control over scalability settings: the lowest and highest number of provisioned instances, and the highest load an instance handles\.

 For more information about App Runner automatic scaling, see [Managing App Runner automatic scaling](manage-autoscaling.md)\.